McKinney Police Department Applicant Processing

 - Medical exam

 If You Are Not a Certified Texas Peace Officer

-If you are not a TCOLE- certified peace officer in the State of Texas, you will attend the basic training course at a designated police academy.
-The academy is approximately 20 weeks long.
+If you are not a TCOLE-certified peace officer in the State of Texas, you will attend the basic training course at a designated police academy.
+The academy is approximately six months long.
 Your tuition and supplies are paid for and you will also receive a salary.
-When you complete the academy, you will receive approximately six weeks of in-house academy training.
+When you complete the academy, you will receive in-house training.
 This training is to prepare you to use McKinney's paperwork, computer system, radio techniques, policies and procedures.
-Upon completion of the in-house academy, you will receive 13 weeks of field training.
+Upon completion of the in-house academy, you will receive approximately 13 weeks of field training.

 If You Are a Certified Texas Peace Officer

-If you hold a basic certification from TCOLE, you will attend the in-house academy for approximately six weeks.
+If you hold a basic certification from TCOLE, you will attend the in-house academy for approximately four weeks.
 You will also receive the necessary time for successful field training.

 If You Are Certified In Another State

-Applicants who have received basic training from an academy in a state other than Texas will be reviewed on a case-by-case basis for eligibility to challenge the state exam or attend the police academy.
+Applicants who have received basic training from an academy in a state other than Texas will be reviewed on a case-by-case basis whether they need to attend the police academy.